 - Hip flexor stretch

-Its important to make sure you follow these safety tips when practicing or playing a fall sport this year.
+It’s important to make sure you follow these safety tips when practicing or playing a fall sport this year.
 If you’re hurt or suspect an injury, speak to your coach or athletic trainer as soon as possible.
 Don’t wait to see if your injury gets better.
-For more information about the prevention of fall sports injuries, and how Access Physical Therapy & Wellness can help, please visit http://accessptw.com/ or contact us today.
+For more information about the prevention of fall sports injuries, and how Access Physical Therapy & Wellness can help, contact your nearest location today.